Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 How long can I not shower after I have painted my bathroom tiles?

 You should wait at least a whole day, if possible longer, before showering again.
-During the first two weeks after painting, it is advisable not to take extensive wellness showers.
-In the first few days, also make sure that no very hard water jet comes into contact with freshly painted tiles and that the shower head does not hit the wall, and refrain from intensive cleaning.
+In the first 2 weeks after painting, it is advisable not to take extensive wellness showers.
+In the first few days, also make sure that no very hard jets of water come into contact with freshly painted tiles and that the shower head does not hit the wall, and refrain from cleaning for the first 5 days.

 Painting tiles in the kitchen?

-If the tiles are very smooth, you can use MissPompadour To Bond & Block primer for better adhesion.
-A good covering coat is enough.
-It is best to leave it to dry overnight.
+We recommend using the primer MissPompadour To Bond & Block for better adhesion.
+One well-covering coat is enough.
+It is best to leave this to dry overnight.

 Should I seal the painted backsplash?